 4. Classic musical movie marathon

 We’ve saved the best for last!
 There’s nothing quite like the classics when it comes to this genre.
-Brimming with heartfelt emotion, melodrama and show-stopping dance numbers these films are what musicals are all about.
+Brimming with heartfelt emotion, melodrama and show-stopping dance numbers these films are what musical movies are all about.

 It would be impossible to make a list of musicals without including one starring Fred Astaire and Ginger Rogers.
 They lit up screens across Hollywood all through their careers.
 Though Top Hat or Follow the Fleet are both worth a mention, Swing Time is perhaps the film that stands up best for a modern audience.